16 May 2020

 22 December 2019

-SQL Server New Features: Using the R Language in SQL Server 2016 (Hello World & Working with Data Frames)
+💠SQL Server: Using the R Language in SQL Server 2016 (Hello World & Working with Data Frames) [new feature]

 One of the most interesting features coming with SQL Server 2016 is the possibility to run external scripts written in the R language or Python, taking thus advantage of the numerical and statistical packages coming with the respective languages.
 The next examples are based on the R language.